28left/descriptive_set_theory/_sources/analytic.md

 In a course on computability theory one learns that there are **effectively inseparable** disjoint computably enumerable sets. i.e. disjoint c.e. sets $W,Z \subseteq \Nat$ for which no recursive set $A$ exists with $W \subseteq A$ and $A \cap Z = \emptyset$.

-In contrast to this, disjoint analytic sets can always be separated by a Borel set, they are **Borel separable**.
+In contrast to this, disjoint analytic sets can always be separated by a Borel set -- they are **Borel separable**.

 ```{prf:theorem} Lusin
 :label: thm-Lusin-separation